Vocabulary

 Using Nominalization in Formal Writing

-Academic and business writing heavily favour nominalization because it creates objectivity and density.
+Academic and business writing heavily favor nominalization because it creates objectivity and density.
 "We implemented the policy" → "Implementation of the policy was achieved."
 However, overuse makes writing wordy.
 Good writers balance nominalizations with strong active verbs for clarity and impact.
-Recognising which contexts call for formal style is the key skill.
+Recognizing which contexts call for formal style is the key skill.